Are you new to the program? Here are some Q&A's to get you started.

 - How many competitions does IES SBIR do each year?
 The IES SBIR program holds one competition per year.

 - When is the next competition open?
-The Institute anticipates that the 2015 Program Solicitations will be released in late 2014, with a submission deadline in early 2015.
-Click here for the access to the now closed 2014 program solicitations.
+The Institute's 2016 Program Solicitations will likely be released in late 2015, with a submission deadline of early 2016.

 - What are the Phase I and Fast-Track RFPs?
 Firms may submit a proposal for a Phase I award for up to $150,000 for 6 months to develop a prototype or early version of an education technology product.
 Firms who submit a Phase I proposal may also submit a Fast-Track proposal for up to $1,050,000 for 2.5 years for the full scale development and evaluation of the product.